Judo vs Aikido – Which of the two martial arts, is more effective and which one should you learn?

 Aikido’s goal is to use the attacker’s energy against them to guard and protect themselves with some value in training movements and as a traditional martial art.

-Judo is a grappling martial art that is very effective both as a martial art and for self defense.
-It requires intense training and includes frequent live sparring against a fully resisting opponent.
 Aikido is a non-competitive martial art that has not been proven to be effective as a martial art or as a self defense system.
 Aikido training involves practicing movements on a willing partner and does not involve any live sparring.

 Judo physically demands that one needs to attack their opponent to win.
 It is an Olympic sport that requires aggressiveness, agility, and high-level techniques.

-Several Aikido techniques are executed when standing, such as takedowns and throws, in contrast to Judo, which is more on grappling and ground fights.
+Several Aikido techniques are executed when standing, such as take downs and throws, in contrast to Judo, which is more on grappling and ground fights.

 In terms of goals, practicing Aikido improves physical and mental health.
 Unlike Judo, this sport is competed in at the Olympics and included in tournaments for martial arts.